codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool LightingService uninstall](/Source/Images/screen8.png?raw=true)

-- Aura Sync failed to install: This usually happens due to failure of installation of `LightingService`.
-Reboot the system and run ASUS Setup Tool again.
+- LightingService failed to install: This usually happens due to failure of installation of `LightingService`.
+Reboot the system and run ASUS Setup Tool again or execute the steps above.
 - Waiting to service stop: Sometimes some services or running drivers don't have an easy stop during the uninstallation.
 Reboot the system and try again.
 - The InstallShield Engine could not be installed: This likely happens during the uninstallation of one of the Apps, as a result of setup interruption or failure to uninstall.
 Click ok and then proceed.
 This won't interfere on uninstallation.
 - The `GET ASUS SETUP` fails: This can happen if you interrupt the process and tried again later.
 Just run Asus Setup again.